 The "LMS Invited Lecture Series and CRISM Summer School on Computational Statistics" will be held at the University of Warwick from the 9th-13th July 2018.
-The lecture series and summer school is aimed at both those interested in learning more about the area, and established researchers in areas of compuational statistics.
+The lecture series and summer school are aimed at both those interested in learning more about the area and established researchers in areas of computational statistics.
 The initial lectures will focus on foundational aspects of simulation (given by Art Owen (Stanford)), and this will be followed by a series of lectures on four more specialist topics going from the fundamentals of the specialist topic to state-of-the-art (lectured by Art Owen (Stanford), Nicolas Chopin (ENSAE), Mark Huber (Claremont-McKenna) and Jeff Rosenthal (Toronto)).

 Short Course Speakers

 - Art Owen (Stanford) - LMS Invited Lecturer 2018

 - "Foundations of Simulation" short course (5 lectures)

 - "Monte Carlo, Markov Chain Monte Carlo, Quasi-Monte Carlo" short course (3-4 lectures)